CLTS FS Instructions Module 5 - Behaviors

 • Causes extreme distress or disruption to others.

-The screener should explain in detail in the notes section about these behaviors.
+The screener should explain these behaviors in detail within the notes section.

 5.3 Frequency of Behavior